TMJ disorders are a common type of disorder in adults. TMJ disorders can cause facial pain or stridor and may affect one or both sides of the face.

 Some useful exercises to treat TMJ disorders:

-aim this exercises To gradually restore a wide range of movement of the jaw and reduce any discomfort caused by the TMJ, these exercises primarily target the lower jawbone at the base of the skull, but also target the muscles of the throat and neck more broadly.
+These exercises aim to gradually restore a wide range of motion of the jaw and reduce any discomfort caused by the TMJ.
+These exercises primarily target the mandibular bone at the base of the skull, but also target the muscles of the throat and neck more broadly.